freenas/freenas-docs/userguide/system.rst

 Click :guilabel:`Submit` to automatically generate and upload the report to https://redmine.ixsystems.com/projects/freenas/issues.
-This process can take several minutes, depending on the debug file size.
-A pop-up window provides a clickable URL to view or add more information to the report.
+This process can take several minutes while information is collected and sent.

+After the new ticket is created, the URL is shown for viewing or updating with more information.
 #endif freenas

 #ifdef truenas